 \section{Dynamics of the extremal surface}

-In this section, we derive the equations of motion for the extremal surfaces in the cases that entanglement region $\Sigma$ in the boundary theory is a strip of width $2R$ in $x_1$ direction and is a region bounded by a sphere of radius $R$.
+In this section, we derive the equations of motion for the extremal surfaces when the entanglement region $\Sigma$ in the boundary theory is either a strip of width $2R$ in $x_1$ direction or a region bounded by a sphere of radius $R$.
 In this work, we consider the $d+1$-dimensional bulk geometry.
-Thus the boundary theory living at $y=0$ is in the $d$-dimensional spacetime.
-The entanglement region $\Sigma$ in the boundary theory is bounded by $d-2$-dimensional surface $\partial\Sigma$.
-We consider that the in-falling planar shell propagates from the boundary at the boundary time $t=0$.
+Thus the boundary theory living at $y=0$ is in a $d$-dimensional spacetime.
+The entanglement region $\Sigma$ in the boundary theory is bounded by a $d-2$-dimensional surface $\partial\Sigma$.
+We consider that the infalling planar shell propagates from the boundary at the boundary time $t=0$.
 Starting from this section, the time $t$ means the boundary time and is different from the coordinate time $t$ in the previous section.
-Then the $d-1$-dimensional extremal surface $\Gamma$ in the bulk, if exists, is uniquely fixed by the boundary conditions that it should match $\partial\Sigma$ at the boundary $y=0$ and at the boundary time $t$.
+Then the $d-1$-dimensional extremal surface $\Gamma$ in the bulk, if exists, is uniquely fixed by the boundary conditions where the extremal surface should match $\partial\Sigma$ at the boundary $y=0$ and at the boundary time $t$.
 Once we find the time-dependent extremal surface $\Gamma$ and its area $A_{\Gamma}$, the entanglement entropy between $\Sigma$ and its outside region is given by the Ryu-Takayanagi formula

 The approach we adopt in this paper mainly follow the works of \cite{Liu-s} and \cite{Fonda}.
-Here we highlight the key equations and showing relevant solutions in the following sections, which are straightforward generalization of their results to our model.
+Here we highlight key equations and show relevant solutions in the following sections, which are straightforward generalizations of their results to our model.